 Highlighting provide a way of coloring certain bytes or shorts in a file for identification (a short is a group of two hex bytes).
 For example, with highlighting all of the bytes with values 128 to 255 could be colored to identify non-ASCII bytes.
 The Highlight Options dialog can be accessed by clicking the 'Tools > Options...' menu option and selecting Highlights from the list, or clicking 'View > Highlighting > Edit Highlights...'.
 Highlights can be turned on or off by clicking on them in the 'View > Highlighting' menu.
-The enabled highlights are associated with a File Interface (see Working with File Interfaces for more information).
+The enabled highlights are associated with an Edit As (see Using Edit As for more information).

 All available highlights are displayed in a list at the top of the dialog.
 Click New to generate a new highlight, or select an item in the list and click Delete to remove the highlight.
 Clicking the up or down arrows will change the selected item's position in the list.